alekLukanen/ChapterhouseDB-v1/README.md

-# chapterhouseDB
+# ChapterhouseDB
-A self-managed streaming data warehouse built on Parquet and DuckDB
+A self-managed streaming data warehouse built on Parquet with an interchangeable query engine to support single node query engines like DuckDB and DataFusion.

 ## Benchmarks